 When choosing the right compression socks, the compression levels need to be kept in mind.
 The socks range from mild to extra rough compression levels.

 - Moderate compression: The compression levels range from 20-30 mmHg.
-This type of socks offers relief from mild to severe kinds of varicose veins, ulcers, lymphatic edema, and other issues.
+This type of sock offers relief from mild to severe kinds of varicose veins, ulcers, lymphatic edema and other issues.

 - Firm compression: The compression levels range from 30- 40 mmHg.
 These levels are ideal for treating post-thrombotic syndrome and recovering from an ulcer.

 How To Use Compression Socks?